This post may contain affiliate links. Please see my full disclosure for details.

 Instructions

-- Meanwhile in a separate heat-proof bowl, whisk the remaining ⅓ cup (2½ oz/71 g) sugar, whole egg, egg yolks, and cornstarch.
+- Meanwhile, in a heat-proof bowl, whisk the remaining ⅓ cup (2½ oz/71 g) of sugar, whole egg, egg yolks, and cornstarch until well combined.

-- Return the mixture to the saucepan, turn the heat to low and begin cooking, stirring constantly, until the curd thickens enough to coat the back of a spoon, about 3 minutes.
-Immediately strain through the sieve to remove any solids, then add the butter.
-Stir until melted.
+- Return the mixture to the saucepan, turn the heat to low and begin cooking while whisking constantly, until the curd thickens (about 3 minutes).
+Immediately strain the curd to remove any solids.
+Add the butter and whisk until incorporated.

-- Place a piece of plastic wrap directly on the surface of the curd and let cool to room temperature before transferring to the refrigerator to cool completely.
+- Place a piece of plastic wrap directly on the surface of the curd and let it cool to room temperature before transferring to the refrigerator.

 Would this make a good filling for choux pastry?